Why Study a Language?

 Studying a language will help you to understand more about other cultures and give you a more international perspective on the world.
 It will help you to survive and enjoy many basic situations abroad or with visitors from other countries.
 You will learn to:

 - Find and buy the things you need.

 - Describe people and places.

-This course can be taken in addition to your main courses.
+This course can be taken in addition to your main courses and is for those who have no (or very little) prior knowledge of the language.
 There are no specific entry requirements other than an interest in learning a new language.